Pilanesberg National Park: Mammals

-Other cats can be found, such as caracals.
-Indigenous southern African mammals that are not present are bontebok, blesbuck, nyala and roan antelope.
+Other carnivores are present, such as caracals and banded mongoose.
+Native primates are chacma baboon, vervet monkey and mohol bushbaby.
+Indigenous southern African mammals that are not present are bontebok, blesbok, nyala and roan antelope.
+In addition to mammals some 60 crocodiles are resident.

 Birdlife

 The diversity of birdlife is excellent with over 360 species having been recorded.
 Though some are migrants, most others are permanent inhabitants.
 Their food sources vary with some eating carrion or live prey, others eat seeds, fruit or tiny water organisms.

 There is a self-guided trail in the Walking Area at the Manyane Complex in the east, which offers environmental education whilst game viewing and bird watching on foot.
 Also at Manyane, there is a walk-in aviary with over 80 species of indigenous birds.

 History

 Early inhabitants of the Pilanesberg

 Humans have been in the Pilanesberg area since the Middle Stone Age.
 Many artefacts from this period can be found throughout the Park.
 Hunter-gatherers roamed the area well before the first Setswana-speaking people settled as cattle and grain farmers.